sbmlteam/deviser/docs/src/source/defining_package.rst

 The ‘Custom copyright’ field allows user to specify a text file containing a custom copyright that will be added to all files in addition to the SBML Team copyright.
 It is possible to completely replace the copyright with appropriate acknowledgement.
-See :ref:`licensing` .
+See :numref:`licensing` .

 The Package **Number** field
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~